davs3275/sbs/med/collier.md

 into the matter and substance of the world, and their memories into its general age and time.
-Consider, too, the objects of sense, particularly those which charm us with pleasure, frighten us with pain, or are most ad- mired for empty reputation.
+Consider, too, the objects of sense, particularly those which charm us with pleasure, frighten us with pain, or are most admired for empty reputation.
 The power of thought will show a man how insignificant, despicable, and paltry these things are, and how soon they wither and die.
 It will show him what those people are upon whose